rujinguo/portfolio/_portfolio/geo-optimization.md

-"GEO Optimization for AI Search"
+GEO Optimization for AI Search
-description: "Audited Rooms To Go’s visibility in Perplexity, Bing Copilot, and Google SGE to improve AI search presence."
+Audited Rooms To Go’s visibility in Perplexity, Bing Copilot, and Google SGE to improve AI search presence.
 ---

 ## 🔍 Project Overview